moov-io/ach/README.md

 Note: This project uses Go Modules, which requires Go 1.11 or higher, but we ship the vendor directory in our repository.

+### Releasing

+To make a release of ach simply open a pull request with `CHANGELOG.md` and `version.go` updated with the next version number and details.
+You'll also need to push the tag (i.e. `git push origin v1.0.0`) to origin in order for CI to make the release.

 ### Fuzzing

 We currently run fuzzing over ACH in the form of a [`moov/achfuzz`](https://hub.docker.com/r/moov/achfuzz) Docker image.
 You can [read more](./test/fuzz-reader/README.md) or run the image and report crasher examples to [`security@moov.io`](mailto:security@moov.io).
 Thanks!